andyeske/Airline-Data-Analysis-Tools/README.md

 * Aircraft Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Project/tree/main/Input%20Data%20Tables).
 * Airline Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Project/tree/main/Input%20Data%20Tables).

 After downloading the two BTS datasets, unzip them, and rename them to "T100 Data.csv" and "P5.2 Data.csv", respectively.
-Place all four datasets under the same folder, alongside the ```APAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Project/tree/main/MATLAB%20Code).
+Place all four datasets under the same folder, alongside the ```APAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Project/tree/main/MATLAB%20Code) folder.

 **User Actions:** ```APAT``` can be run as a MATLAB script, with minimal user action.
 Data tables (1) - (25) are generated with any user input, while (26) - (27) can be customized to display results specific to a single airline in (27) (see an [American example](https://github.com/andyeske/Airline-Data-Project/blob/main/Output%20Data%20Tables/APAT%20Outputs/Aggregated%20Tables/American_Aircraft_Cumulative_Statistics.xlsx)), or specific to a single aircraft type in (26) (see an [A320 example](https://github.com/andyeske/Airline-Data-Project/blob/main/Output%20Data%20Tables/APAT%20Outputs/Aggregated%20Tables/A320_Airline_Cumulative_Statistics.xlsx)).
 To do so, the user must modify the ```Desired_Aircraft``` and ```Desired_Airline``` fields in the "USER DEFINED INPUTS" section of ```APAT```, which is copied below.
 For example, setting ```Desired_Aircraft = 'A320'``` will generate a Table (26) whose results will be specific to the A320, as opposed to the average in the US fleet of aircraft.